Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/moom-c1d8.md

 ...

 And as much as everyone would love to see her story continue, it seems that Nanamoo’s journey ends here—at least for now.

-Despite her circumstances, her health, she pushed herself beyond her limits—not just for herself, but to ensure that everyone she loved had the best time possible.
+Despite her circumstances and her health, she pushed herself beyond her limits—not just for herself, but to ensure that everyone she loved had the best time possible.
 She gave it her all, embracing every moment with her usual silliness and charm, leaving behind memories that will be cherished by many.

-Her shenanigans, her laughter, her presence—they will truly be missed.
+Her shenanigans, her laughter, and her presence—they will truly be missed.

 Thank you for everything, Mumei.